 As a massive book lover, I always try to read at least one book about the destination I’m heading to before my trip.
 And no… a guidebook doesn’t count.

-Because in this post, I’m going to share 12 books about London, plus a bunch more set in London that I believe (in my most humble opinion) that you must read.
+Either way, in this post, I’m going to share 12 books about London, plus a bunch more set in London that I believe (in my humble opinion) that you must read.

 12 Books About London You Must Read